noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - [the implemented contract, must read](https://docs.soliditylang.org/en/latest/solidity-by-example.html#computing-the-message-)
 - payments channel: use cryptographic signatures to make repeated transfers of ether securely, instantaneously and without transaction fees
   - the signature acts like a bank check
+  - the only fees occured are when: the sender deploys the created contract to the block hain
+    - the receiver executes the contract on the blockchain
 - use signatures to authorise transactions via a smart contract
 - sender:
   - creates and deploys a contract, that contains